Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_1_EKF/README.md

 * The Extended Kalman filter algorithm first predicts then updates the vehicle's position and velocity
 * The Extended Kalman filter algorithm processes the subsequent LiDAR and RaDAR measurements

+[//]: # (Image References)

+[image1]: ./images/Screen Shot 2018-02-24 at 11.21.00 AM.png "EKF Process Flow"
+[image2]: ./Images/Test2_Result.png "Test Image Result"

 The Rubric Points are listed in this following [link](https://review.udacity.com/#!/rubrics/748/view)

 ---

 ### uWebSocketIO Implementation

 uWebSocketIO is a WebSocket and HTTP implementation for web clients and servers.
-It is used to facilitates the connection between the [simulator](https://github.com/udacity/self-driving-car-sim/releases/) and Extended Kalman filter C++ code, which act as the client.
+It is used to facilitates the connection between the simulator and Extended Kalman filter C++ code, which act as the client.

 Since macOS was used in this project, [Homebrew](http://brew.sh) was installed in order to install all the required dependencies.
-Using the provided setup [Script](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/94d0aa6fdc5e2b454776b4ef04e7b8a53ef223d7/install-mac.sh), uWebSocketIO was installed.
+Using the provided setup script, all the necessary libraries required for uWebSocketIO implementation was installed.

+### Extended Kalman Filter Code Implementation

+The main steps an Extended Kalman filter (EKF) code should include the following:
+* initializing Kalman filter variables
+* predicting the position (x,y) and velocity (vx,vy) of the object after a time step Δt
+* updating where the object is based on sensor measurements - LiDAR and RaDAR measurements

+In addition, the root mean squared error (RMSE) is computed by comparing the EKF results and the ground truth.
+The general process flow of the EKF algorithm is shown below:

+![alt text][image1]